mobiwek61/i2cQuaternion/README.md

   *[semaphores & mutex's are are nothing new, covered in classes the 80's at UW-Madison]*
   - **Interrupt** mechanism works in 2 steps here:
     - a **worker task** ⛵ sailor running in an endless loop, which **STOPS AND WAITS** 99% of the time.
 It waits for a freeRTOS **task notification**, a form of semaphore [⛵ captain calls the sailor's name].
 This task does not block anything because it's in its own thread.
 The ⛵ sailor waits but does not sleep because it needs to detect it's semaphore!
-    - When an interrupt happens and the designated INT pin gets pulled high, boatswain's whistle is blown with a certain tune to signal DSP data is ready to be obtained.
-The captain hears it and runs the proper **ISR** where she decides what to do.
-In the **ISR**, the captain sends a freeRTOS **task notification** [calls out sailor's name and details] to the **worker task**.
-This unblocks the worker task to do it's thing, or in the captain's words, "make it so".
-This lets the captain immediately return to running the ship without delay, to look out for the next asteroid to avoid.
+    - When an interrupt happens and the designated INT pin gets pulled low, ⛵ boatswain's whistle is blown with a certain tune ⛵ to signal DSP data is ready to be obtained.
+The ⛵ captain hears it and runs the proper **ISR** where she decides what to do.
+In the **ISR**, the captain sends a freeRTOS **task notification** [⛵ calls out sailor's name and details] to the **worker task**.
+This unblocks the worker task to do it's thing, or in the captain's words, ⛵ "make it so".
+This lets the captain immediately return to running the ship without delay, ⛵ to look out for the next asteroid to avoid.
 In i2c, only the "captain" can initiate an exchange.
     - Now the **worker task** gets its semaphore notification [hears it's name], unblocks, and takes it's time to query the DMP over i2c for current data and act on it, including moving servos etc. When done, it goes back to the blocked state, waiting again.
-- **UH OH!** 2 threads access i2c simultaneously === Crash Computer === Flying Dutchman
+- **UH OH!** 2 threads access i2c simultaneously === Crash Computer === ⛵ Flying Dutchman ⛵
   Yes, the esp32 crashes when this happens.
   - This is where openRTOS **semaphores** used as **mutex** [mutual exclusion] come into play.
   - At startup, this app sets up **one SemaphoreHandle_t object** for the **i2c bus** and is passed to all objects using the i2c bus.